patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/checkbox/checkbox.md

 #### General guidelines

 * Use checkboxes if you’re presenting 5 or fewer options to the user.
 If you’re presenting more than 5 options, use a [select list](/components/select/design-guidelines) instead.
 * Use checkboxes if the user can select multiple options.
-If the user can only select one option, then use radio buttons.
+If the user can only select 1 option, then use radio buttons.

 ### Labeling and alignment